International Neuropalliative Care Certificate Courses

 Who should take these courses?

-These courses are presently offered to all physicians who provide care to pediatric and adult persons living with serious life-limiting neurological illness.
-Physician specialists may include neurologists, neurosurgeons, palliative care providers, geriatricians, physiatrists, internists, intensivists, and pediatricians.
-Although this year’s content was specifically designed for a physician audience, we invite nurses and advanced practice providers (nurse practitioners, physician assistants) to apply as well.
-In future years, we hope to expand our content to make it more relevant for healthcare professionals from additional disciplines, including pharmacists, psychologists, chaplains, and social workers
+These courses are offered to all physicians who provide care to paediatric and adult persons living with serious life-limiting neurological illness.
+Physician specialists may include neurologists, neurosurgeons, palliative care providers, geriatricians, physiatrists, internists, intensivists, and paediatricians.
+In addition we invite healthcare professionals from other disciplines: nurses, advanced practice providers (nurse practitioners, physician assistants), pharmacists, psychologists, rehab specialists (physio/occupational/SLT), chaplains and social workers to apply if you feel you can assimilate and utilise this learning.

 How are the courses organized?